baloon11/Recognition-of-sounds/README.md

 Usage
 ------
-create etalon .wav file (script will recognize the sounds of this file and to do the action (run firefox) )
+create etalon .wav file (script will recognize the sounds of this file and do the action (run firefox) )

 	python cts.py etalon